AsertCreator/wdOS/README.md

 # wdOS
 [Cosmos](https://github.com/CosmosOS/Cosmos)-based operating system for x86 PCs.
-Shall be somewhat architectually and "what use it for"-ly similair to Windows NT.
+Shall be somewhat architectually and "what use it for"-ly similiar to Windows NT.
 Bundled with Pillow Runtime and Weirdo Compiler which both make up Pillow Platform.
 For more information, read `PILLOW.md` file.